Openness Personality Trait

 Personality Characteristics of High Openness

 Our individual mix of traits is a grand compilation of biological and environmental factors.
-The nature nurture debate bleeds into all behavioral expressions, especially personality.
-Many personality traits are resistant to change, but they do change with time.
+The nature-nurture debate bleeds into all behavioral expressions, especially personality.
+Many personality traits are resistant to change, but they are amendable to change over time and with consistent effort.